eclipse-sw360/sw360.website/content/en/docs/Development/_index.md

 * What you intended to do?
 * What did you observe?
 * Why do you think it is wrong?
-* Screenshots of what you have observed presumably gone wrong or link to pages were another person can follow
+* Screenshots of what you have observed presumably gone wrong or link to pages where another person can follow
 * Version where you have observed this.
 * Common written English and use of line breaks!!!
 Use the preview function!